Health Policy Scholars Program

 Janie Charleston was a 2012 graduate of Meharry’s master of science in public health program with a goal of becoming a clinical dietitian with interests in obesity, food safety and sanitation, and health promotion.
 Janie received a certificate in health policy and was a Spring 2011 health policy scholar.
 A native of Linden, Alabama, Janie Charleston received her bachelor of science degree with honors in nutrition and hospitality management from Alabama A&M University.
 Awards there included the Outstanding Senior Award from the Alabama American Dietetic Association, deans list, and the Outstanding Student Award from the Department of Nutrition and Hospitality Management.
 She was the secondary author of a poster on a national water program research project in conservation and resource management titled “A Comparison of Total Coli form, E. Coli, and Entercocci in Surface Water Located in Madison County, Alabama.”

-Originally from Aiea, Hawaii, Cheryl Chun is a medical student at Meharry Medical College with an interest in health policy going back to her experiences as a teacher in a Washington, D.C. high-needs community.
-In May 2006, after receiving her bachelor of science degree from George Washington University (computer science with a premedical concentration) Cheryl taught for two years as part of a commitment to Teach for America in Washington, D.C., during which she received a master’s of arts degree in teaching from American University with a concentration in secondary mathematics.
+Originally from Aiea, Hawaii, Dr. Cheryl Chun received her MD degree in May 2014 from Meharry Medical College.
+Chun currently is attending a pediatric residency program at Children's National in Washington, DC in their Community Health Track, which focuses on health policy/public health and underserved patients.
+Her experiences as a teacher in a Washington, D.C. high-needs community influenced her interest in health policy.
+In May 2006, after receiving her Bachelor of Science degree from George Washington University (computer science with a premedical concentration), Cheryl taught for two years as part of a commitment to Teach for America in Washington, D.C., during which she received a Master of Arts in teaching from American University with a concentration in secondary mathematics.
 Seeing her students overcome challenges outside of school to be successful in the classroom inspired her in helping similar communities.
 Deciding to pursue a career in medicine, she earned a master’s of sciences degree in biomedical sciences from Barry University in Miami, Florida.
-A Spring 2011 health policy scholar, Cheryl believes the program will give her deeper understanding of issues facing high-needs communities and help her to better serve them.
+As a health policy scholar, Cheryl served as a RWJF IMAGINE Tomorrow ambassador and published articles on the RWJF Human Capital blog.
+Cheryl believed the program gave her a deeper understanding of issues facing high-needs communities and help her to better serve them.

 Camilla Comeaux is a 2012 graduate with high honors of Meharry Medical College’s master of science in public health program, also receiving a certificate in health policy.
 She was a Spring 2011 health policy scholar.
 Originally from Kansas City, Missouri, Camilla earned her bachelor of science degree in biology in May 2009 and graduate certificate in public health in May 2010 from the University of Missouri-Columbia.
 Her interest in health policy stems from recognition of the importance of policy-making in developing a more efficient system of public health practice while focusing on the improvement of the community.
 With the knowledge and skills gained from the health policy certificate program, she plans to manage a facility that serves communities in any capacity that promotes healthy behaviors, preventive medicine, and disease treatment for impoverished and underserved individuals.